andivis/crunchbase/README.md

 ## Instructions

-1. On Windows you can simply double click `main.bat`.
-Otherwise do the following step.
+1. Save your .har as `user-data/credentials/www.crunchbase.com.har` as shown in the video.
+2. Optionally, put your proxy list into `user-data/proxies.csv`.
+The header must contain `url,port,username,password`.
+The other lines follow that format.
+See `user-data/proxies.sample.csv` for an example.

-2. Run `python3 main.py`.
+3. Run `python3 main.py`.
 Depending on your system you may need run `python main.py` instead.
+4. The output will be in `user-data/output/output.csv` and `user-data/database.sqlite`.

+## Options

+`user-data/options.ini` accepts the following options:

+- `runRepeatedly`: 1 means run repeatedly every x hours.
+0 means run only once.
+Default: 1.
+- `hoursBetweenRuns`: How many hours to wait between runs.
+Default: 168.
+- `searchResultLimit`: Stop once get this many search results for a given line in input.csv.
+Default: 0, which means no limit.
+- `resumeSearch`: 0 means only run if haven't run in `hoursBetweenRuns` hours.
+1 means to run regardless of when completed last time.
+Default: 1.